yniverz/python-nginx-dashboard/README.md

 - `password`: The password for web authentication.
 - `cloudflare_token`: The Cloudflare API token to manage SRV records.
 - `cloudflare_origin_ca_key`: The Cloudflare Origin CA key to manage SSL certificates.
-- `origin_ips`: A list of IPs under which the NginX server is accessible.
+- `origin_ips`: A dictionary of IPs under which the NginX server is accessible.
 This is used to ensure proper dns records in CloudFlare.
+If given a name != "-" it will add a **non proxied** dns record to that ip at `<location>.direct.domain.tld`
 - `allowed_api_keys`: A list of API keys to allow access to the API endpoints.

 ```json